1nnu/ica0002/backup_sla.md

 InfluxDB backups are created every 24h; it takes up to 1 min to create and store the backup.

+Ansible Git Repository are started automatically by 01:00 UTC+2.

-All backups are started automatically by 01:00 UTC+2.
+MySQL backups and InfluxDB backups are started automatically by 20:20 UTC+2.

 Backup RPO (recovery point objective) is:
  - 24h for MySQL